vicentezaragozi/Social/README.md

 );
 ```

 4. Populate the `venues` table with at least one venue and grant staff/admin access via `venue_memberships` so they can see the dashboard.
+If you are configuring an existing project via the Supabase dashboard instead of the CLI, follow `docs/supabase-manual-setup.md` for the exact SQL snippets.

 ## Progressive Web App